PinkDiamond1/boba-docs/developer-docs/004_transaction-fees.md

 ## Transaction Fees in Boba Network <a id="frontmatter-title"></a>

-This page refers to the **new** state of Boba Network after the gas hard fork on Mainnet and Rinkeby.
+This page refers to the **new** state of Boba Network after the gas hard fork on Boba Mainnet and Rinkeby.

 ### Fees in a nutshell <a id="fees-in-a-nutshell"></a>